-In our study, mortality was highest in the first year of life, with 4.0% (95% CI 1.5% to 6.5%) of children dying, but survival improved and 95.1% (95% CI 92.7% to 97.7%) survived to age 10.
-The early months of life represent the most critical time for children born with this rare anomaly.
-After infancy, we observed a good prognosis for these children.
+In our study mortality was highest in the first year of life, with 4.0% (95%CI 1.5-6.5) of children dying, but survival improved and 95.1% (95%CI 92.7-97.7) survived to age 10.
+The early months of life

-Several published studies based on PRS case series have reported an infant mortality ranging from 1.7% to 4.1%, which is consistent with our estimate.^{20-23} However, other studies have reported higher mortality: Logjes et al reported an overall mortality risk of 10% observed among about 100 patients in a hospital centre over a 20-year period.
-The same study reports that mortality was associated with syndromic cases and neurological anomalies.24 Another study by Costa et al reported a mortality of 16.6% in 181 infants admitted to a neonatal intensive care
+Several published studies based on PRS case series have reported an infant mortality ranging from 1.7% to 4.1% which is consistent with our estimate.20-23 However, other studies have reported higher mortality: Logjes et al. reported an overall mortality risk of 10% observed among about 100 patients in a hospital centre in over a 20-year period.
+The same study reports that mortality was associated with syndromic cases and neurological anomalies.24 Another study by Costa et al. reported a mortality of 16.6% in 181 infants admitted to a Neonatal Intensive Care Unit,25 a higher mortality in cases with associated anomalies and no deaths in isolated cases.
+The proportion of isolated cases observed in their study was lower than that observed in EUROCAT registries,3 indicating that perhaps the healthier children with isolated PRS were not admitted to the NICU and hence not included in the study.